peteroupc/peteroupc.github.io/random.md

 Useful properties of some hash functions include&mdash;

 - the _avalanche property_ (every bit of the input affects every bit of the output without a clear preference for 0 or 1),
-- the _one-way property_ (finding an unknown second input that leads to the same output as that of a given input is cost-prohibitive), and
+- _collision resistance_ (finding two different inputs that lead to a given output is cost-prohibitive), and
-- _collision resistance_ (finding an unknown input that leads to a given output is cost-prohibitive).
+- the _one-way property_ (finding an unknown input that leads to a given output is cost-prohibitive) (see NIST SP 800-108).

 Applications SHOULD choose hash functions with the avalanche property.
 Hash functions used for information security SHOULD also have the collision resistance and one-way properties.